mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics.md

 One of the most common questions I get from new developers starting with Go is **"what web framework should I use?"** The answer I always give is "you don't need a framework", but the problem is, backend devs are _used_ to frameworks.

 Thinking about it, the motivation is understandable: engineers are under a lot of pressure, and the internet _seems_ really complicated, the idea of learning all these layers of abstraction (tcp, http, etc) is daunting, and _everyone else seems to use a framework_ - in most languages (javascript, python, etc), it's practically required.
 There's only one problem with this: **it means you never learn how things actually work**.
 Constantly relying on suites of specialized tools rather than learning the basics is the equivalent of being a senior chef who can't use a knife.
-Sure, you can argue that your fancy food processor chops faster, but the second you need to do something for which your pre-packaged tools aren't designed, you're screwed; you have no idea how to do it yourself.
+Sure, you can argue that your fancy food processor chops faster, but the second you need to do something for which your pre-packaged tools aren't designed, you're screwed; you have no idea how to do it yourself and no time to learn.

-**I have now met four different senior software engineers who couldn't tell me how to make a HTTP request to google without a framework**.
+This may sound like an exaggeration, but **I have now met four different senior software engineers who couldn't tell me how to make a HTTP request to google without a framework**.

 For the record, you send this message to `142.250.189.14:80`: